bparanj/crystal/programming/iac/docs/basics/image-lifecycle.md

 **1. Planning and Definition:**

-* **Image Standards:** Establish a clear set of standards and requirements for your images, including:
+* **Image Standards:** Establish a clear set of standards and requirements for your images, :
     * Base operating systems
     * Required software and configurations
     * Security baseline (hardening, compliance)